AndreAllegrini/wfRICLPM/README.md

 ```

-This is a correlation matrix of TEDS variables called CorMatTEDS
+This is a correlation matrix of TEDS variables called CovMatTEDS

 #### Visualize the data